Facebook deletes fake accounts used in pro-Iranian influence campaign

 They succeeded in having letters to the editor published in American newspapers at least 13 times in the past year, the report found.
 One of them, published in both the Los Angeles Times and New York Daily News in October, argued that the best way to honor the memory of Jamal Khashoggi, a Saudi Arabian dissident killed by his government, would be if the US stopped backing Saudi Arabia role in the civil war in Yemen.

+Another letter FireEye identified as written by a fictitious persona was published in the Seattle Times to criticize President Donald Trump's Middle East policy.

-The LA Times and New York Daily News didn't immediately respond to requests for comment.
+The New York Daily News and Seattle Times didn't immediately respond to requests for comment.

+After this story was published, Hillary Manning, the Los Angeles Times's vice president of communications, told CNN that the letter to the editor published on her paper's site "appears to have been generated through the content management system we currently use" and they have removed it from their site.

 In a statement, Twitter said it has removed at least 2,800 inauthentic accounts from Iran since May, though it wasn't privy to the specifics of the FireEye report.